-Healthy, vibrant, and prosperous rural communities are critical to western states.
-Rural communities, however, face a variety of challenges with respect to economic development, infrastructure, and quality of life.
+Healthy, vibrant, and prosperous rural communities are critical to western states, but face a variety of challenges with respect to economic development, infrastructure, and quality of life.
 Western Governors support USDA's Rural Development programs, which address those challenges, and request an increased emphasis on rural capacity-building efforts.
-Building local capacity through training, technical assistance, and consistent support for institutions that serve rural communities is fundamental to economic and community development and maximizes the effect of state and federal resources.
+Building local capacity through training, technical assistance, and consistent support is fundamental to economic and community development and maximizes the effect of state and federal resources.

 Western Governors urge the Subcommittee to increase the proportion of rural economic development and infrastructure funding that goes toward capacity-building and allow agencies to negotiate the percentage of financial versus technical assistance within appropriations.

 Western Governors support rural development programs that foster small businesses, entrepreneurs, and cooperative business models, and encourage the Subcommittee to include full funding for the Rural Business-Cooperative Service.
-Western agricultural cooperatives perform many important functions for their members and rural communities.
-These include provision of seed, feed, and fertilizer to growers; product storage, processing, and transportation; trade and market promotion; supply chain solutions; and education and technical assistance.
+Western agricultural cooperatives provide seed, feed, and fertilizer to growers; product storage, processing, and transportation; trade and market promotion; supply chain solutions; and education and technical assistance.
 Cooperative business models can also help meet rural community needs for child and home care, main street businesses, and housing.

-Western Governors support funding for the Market Access and Foreign Market Development Programs to promote opportunities for western producers to increase export revenues and encourage trade agreements that maximize benefits for the West's farmers, ranchers, and forest landowners.
-Governors also support funding for programming that improves access by small producers, including USDA Rural Cooperative Development Grants and Value-Added Producer Grants, and programs administered by USDA's Agricultural Marketing Service and NIFA.
-WGA also supports adequate funding for the Specialty Crop Block Grant Program, which provides critical research, education, and promotion tools to fruit and vegetable producers.
+Western Governors support funding for the Market Access and Foreign Market revenues and encourage trade agreements that maximize benefits for the West's farmers, ranchers, and forest landowners.
+Governors support funding for programming that improves access by small producers, including USDA Rural Cooperative Development Grants and Value Added Producer Grants, and programs administered by USDA's Agricultural Marketing Service and NIFA.
+WGA also supports adequate funding for the Specialty Crop Block Grant Program, which provides research, education, and promotion tools to fruit and vegetable producers.